How’s that for a title? If it got your attention, that’s good because this topic needs your attention.

 - Abortion, congenital anomalies, embryonic/fetal death, failure to conceive

-In nearly all cases, lawyer’s fees would be more than pet owners would be able to recover in court.
+In nearly all cases, the legal fees would be a whole more than pet owners would be able to recover in court.
 Also, pet owners have to prove the same things you would have proven in a medical malpractice case, which isn’t always easy or inexpensive.
-A few states allow money damages for emotional distress and loss of companionship.
-However, awards for an owner’s mental suffering are the exception rather than the rule.
+A few states allow monetary damages for emotional distress and loss of companionship.
+But awards for an owner’s mental suffering are the exception rather than the rule.

 What Can Pet Owners Do?

-There are other ways you can influence vets financially.
+There are other ways you can influence vets financially too.
 Stop buying their crappy prescription diets.
-They are full of synthetic and processed ingredients that cause cancer and toxic build up in your pet.
-Better yet, find a vet who does not push needless vaccinations, overly-processed foods or other harmful pharmaceuticals.
+They’re full of synthetic and processed ingredients that can harm your pet.

 Finally, demand that any and all vaccine and drug reactions are reported to the right agencies.
 Remember, it can take months or years for vaccine damage to rear its ugly head.
 Here are the phone numbers and websites you need to know: